PerisWamoni/Recommendation-systems-project/README.md

 Expand Dataset: As the platform grows, consider expanding the dataset to include more diverse movies and user interactions.
 A richer dataset can provide more nuanced insights and improve the recommendation quality.

-By following these recommendations, the company can ensure a state-of-the-art recommendation system that not only enhances user satisfaction but also drives platform engagement.
+By following these recommendations, ViewHapa can ensure a recommendation system that not only enhances user satisfaction but also drives platform engagement.